 |Function/ Used for||Niacin is vital for energy release in tissues and cells.
 It helps form NAD (nicotinamide adenine dinucleotide) and NADP (nicotinamide adenine dinucleotide phosphate), two coenzymes which are involved in the release of energy from food.

 Niacin helps maintain healthy nervous and digestive systems.
-It is also essential for normal growth and for healthy skin.
+It is also essential for normal growth and for healthy skin and contributes to a reduction in tiredness and fatigue.

 EU NRV: 16mg (nicotinamide)